Cohomological Mackey 2-functors: Hom-decategorification

 \begin{proof}[Proof of \Cref{Thm:Hom-decat-general}] The restriction and transfer maps defined in the theorem are clearly additive, and we need to show that they satisfy the axioms \eqref{it:1-Mackey-fun}-\eqref{it:1-Mackey-formula} of \Cref{Def:ordinary-MF}.
 The additivity axiom \eqref{it:1-Mackey-add} is immediate from \Cref{Rem:autom-add}.
 Isomorphism invariance \eqref{it:1-Mackey-iso} is an easy consequence of \Cref{Def:coherent-pair}~\eqref{it:family-2}.

 Let us check~\eqref{it:1-Mackey-fun}.
-For $K\overset{j}{\to} H \overset{i}{\to} G$ in~$\JJ$ and $g\in M(K)=\cat M(K)(X_K, Y_K)$, the following diagram (where $\eta = \reta$ and $\varepsilon = \leps$) commutes:
+For $K\overset{j}{\to} H \overset{i}{\to} G$ in~$\JJ$ and $g\in M(K)=\MM(K)(X_K, Y_K)$, the following diagram (where $\eta = \reta$ and $\varepsilon = \leps$) commutes:

 The squares marked~\eqref{it:family-fun} commute by \Cref{Def:coherent-pair}.
 The top-left and top-right ones commute by the naturality of $\reta$ and $\leps$.
-The isomorphism $i_*j_*\overset{\sim}{\to}(ij)_*$ is the pseudo-functoriality of $(-)_*=(-)_!$ induced from the adjunctions $i_!\dashv i^* \dashv i_*$, and the five remaining squares commute by its basic properties; see~\cite[A.2.10]{BalmerDellAmbrogio20}.
+The isomorphism $i_*j_*\overset{\sim}{\to}(ij)_*$ is the pseudo-functoriality of $(-)_*=(-)_!$ (equivalently obtained from that of $(-)^*$ by taking either right or left mates---see \Cref{Rem:rectified}), and the five remaining squares commute by its basic properties; see~\cite[A.2.10]{BalmerDellAmbrogio20}.
 The two paths connecting $X_G$ to $Y_G$ around the perimeter display the identity $(i_\sbull \circ j_\sbull) (g)= (ij)_\sbull (g)$.
 The remaining identities are easier and left to the reader.

 It only remains to check the Mackey formula~\eqref{it:1-Mackey-formula}.
 We want to show that

 Let $f\colon X_H\to Y_H$ be a morphism in~$\MM(H)$.
 Its image under~$u^\sbull i_\sbull$ is the composite map $X_K\to Y_K$ over the top row of the following diagram, whereas its image under $q_\sbull p^\sbull$ is the composite over the bottom row: